wn-doolittle/caliper-spec/caliper.md

 MultipleResponseResponse inherits all the properties and requirements defined for its superclass [Response](#response).
 Additional properties and requirements are described below:

 * `type`: the string value `MultipleResponseResponse` MUST be specified.
-* `values`: an optional ordered array of one or more selected options MAY be specified.
+* `values`: an optional ordered collection of one or more selected options MAY be specified.

 #### Example
 ```json